fredhutchio/concepts_machine_learning/class2.md

 1. Regression: predicting a numeric
 2. Classification: predicting a category

+### Some basic examples of supervised machine learning

+**Determining if a tumor is benign or not from an image**
+* Input: Images of tumors
+* Output: Binary; begign or malignant
+* Dataset: Need a database of medical images, expert diagnosis of benign or malignant

+**Identifying handwritten letters**
+* Input: Scanned, handwritten letters
+* Output: The actual character
+* Dataset: Need thousands of handwritten letters and to annotate the correct letter for each one

 ### Training a machine starts with data collection

 All supervised learning algorithms require large training and testing datasets.